HS2 Funding Referendum Bill

 Government Spending

-The bill will require government funding for the Secretary of State's expenses related to the referendum, the Electoral Commission's costs in producing and distributing the information booklet, and any additional costs stemming from this Act.
+The bill will require government funding for the Secretary of State's referendum-related expenses, the Electoral Commission's costs in producing and distributing the information booklet, and any additional costs arising from the Act.

 Groups Affected

-• Electoral Commission: Responsible for organizing and managing the referendum and producing the information booklet.
+- The Electoral Commission: Responsible for organizing the referendum and producing informational materials.

 Powered by nyModel